HesamPourabbasian/HesamPourabbasian/README.md

 ## 🛤️ My Journey

 After starting with frontend development, I found a deep interest in how systems work **under the hood**.
-Moving to **Laravel and PHP** was a turning point, allowing me to architect efficient, **data-driven applications**.
+Moving to **Django and Python** was a turning point, allowing me to architect efficient, **data-driven applications**.
 My interest in **continuous deployment** and **cybersecurity** pushes me to build solutions that are not just powerful, but also **secure and reliable**.

 ---

 ## 🤝 Get in Touch

-I’m open to opportunities in **PHP/Laravel development**, especially roles involving backend architecture, CI/CD, or application security.
+I’m open to opportunities in **Python/Django development**, especially roles involving backend architecture, CI/CD, or application security.

 📧 **Email**: [hesampourabbasian6@gmail.com](mailto:hesampourabbasian6@gmail.com)